 The Nagano Dentetsu office and ticket window at Nagano Station is usually open from 06:00 until 23:20 (in time for the earliest and latest services).
 Nagaden can be contacted on +81-(0)26-226-2681.

 To do so, simply click the button below – DEALS WITH A PASS – to check-out our offers and packages including a Snow Monkey Pass.
-After completing your purchase, you will receive a notification email which will also be your receipt to claim the Snow Monkey Pass at Nagano dentetsu office and ticket window at Nagano Station.
+After completing your purchase, you will receive a notification email which will act as your receipt to claim the Snow Monkey Pass at Nagano Dentetsu office and ticket window at Nagano Station.

 The Snow Monkey Pass includes 2-days of unlimited use on the Nagano Dentetsu Line.
 Covering both express and local trains services on this line, the pass can take you to any station located on that line between Nagano Station and Yudanaka Station.
 The pass opens up the following destinations which can be easily combined with a visit to the Jigokudani Monkey Park: